-Recommend that a contract for this work should be made with the regional gas authority or a CORGI registered heating installer.
+Recommend that a contract for this work should be made with a CORGI registered engineer.

 26 SERVICING

 Caradon Plumbing Limited does not accept any liability resulting from the use of unauthorised parts or the repair and servicing of appliances not carried out in accordance with the Company's recommendations and specifications.